robertostrabelli/notscape-composer/README.md

 # Notscape Composer
-A very tiny and naive static blog system for people like me who don't know how to program.
+A very small and naive static blogging system for people like me who don't know how to program and don't want or can't use more complex CMS.

 ## Features